Harry Vearle Payne: Education and career

 Born in Colonia Dublán, Mexico, to a family of 15 children, Payne fled with his family to the United States to escape revolutionaries who were marauding across northern Mexico from 1910 to 1914, settling in Virden, New Mexico.
-Due to his families poverty that required him to work to help support the family, he did not graduate high school until age 23.
+Due to poverty that required him to work to help support the family, he did not graduate high school until age 23.
 He spent one year at National University School of Law in Washington, D.C., working at a government job to pay his tuition.
 Payne then performed two years of missionary work for the Church Of Jesus Christ of Latter-Day Saints.
 Payne read law to enter the bar in 1934 and raised his family in the Lordsburg area of southwestern New Mexico, entering private practice in Lordsburg from 1934 to 1957, and serving as city attorney of Lordsburg from 1936 to 1955.
 He served many years in the New Mexico Legislature as a senator and state representative, and as Speaker of the House from 1945 to 1947.
 He was a District Judge of the Sixth Judicial District of New Mexico from 1957 to 1963.